 On average, pregnancy lasts 280 days (40 weeks) from the first day of the last menstrual period.
 In most pregnancies that go a little beyond, up to 41 to 42 weeks, no problems develop.
 However, beyond that time, problems may develop because the placenta often cannot continue to deliver adequate nutrients to the fetus.
-This condition is called postmaturity Postterm Newborn A postterm newborn is a baby delivered after 42 weeks of gestation.
-Near the end of a term pregnancy, the function of the placenta decreases, providing fewer nutrients and less oxygen to the... read more .
+This condition is called postmaturity Postterm Newborns A postterm newborn is a baby delivered at or after 42 weeks of gestation.
+Near the end of a term pregnancy, the function of the placenta decreases, providing fewer nutrients and less oxygen... read more .

 Postterm pregnancies increase the risk of problems such as

-Difficult labor due to shoulder dystocia Shoulder Dystocia Position refers to whether the fetus is facing rearward (toward the woman’s back—that is, face down when the woman lies on her back) or forward (face up).
-It’s important to check the baby’s... read more (the fetus's shoulder lodges against the woman's pubic bone, and the baby is caught in the birth canal)
+Difficult labor due to shoulder dystocia Shoulder Dystocia Shoulder dystocia occurs when one shoulder of the fetus lodges against a pregnant woman’s pubic bone or sacrum during deliver, and the baby is therefore caught in the birth canal.
+In shoulder... read more (the fetus's shoulder lodges against the woman's pubic bone, and the baby is caught in the birth canal)

 The need for cesarean delivery Cesarean Delivery Cesarean delivery is surgical delivery of a baby by incision through a woman’s abdomen and uterus.
 In the United States, up to 30% of deliveries are cesarean.
 Doctors use a cesarean delivery... read more or operative vaginal delivery Operative Vaginal Delivery Operative vaginal delivery is delivery using a vacuum extractor or forceps.
 A vacuum extractor consists of a small cup made of a rubberlike material that is connected to a vacuum.
 It is inserted... read more (with forceps or a vacuum extractor)